ohyiheng/gust/README.md

-# Spotify Autotagger
+# GUST - Get Ur Songs Tagged

-A Python CLI utility to automatically tag music files using metadata retrieved from Spotify.
+A Python CLI utility to automatically tag your local music files using metadata retrieved from Spotify.
 Very much in development, expect bugs and breaking changes.

 ## Table of Contents
 - [Features](#features)